nretnilkram/go-go-gadget/README.md

-  help        Help about any command inspect     Inspects a string k8s         Kubernetesify a string password    Generate a password reverse     Reverses a string symsub      Substitute symbols into a string words       create list of words
+  help        Help about any command inspect     Inspects a string k8s         Kubernetesify a string now         Show todays date password    Generate a password reverse     Reverses a string symsub      Substitute symbols into a string utilities   Useful utility commands words       Create list of words

 Flags:
   -h, --help      help for go_go_gadget